IlMioFrizzantinoAmabile/nnj/docs/source/nnj/index.rst

 Jacobian in a neural network
 ==============================
-A neural network is actually a function with two inputs, a data and a parameter.
+A neural network is actually a function with two inputs: data and parameters.
 Formally

 .. math::
     f: \mathcal{X}\times\Theta\rightarrow\mathcal{Y}